What is Coercive Control?

 This commonly used metaphor depicts how coercive control can be introduced into your life very insidiously and the critical importance of individual awareness of coercive control and it's signs.

-But the frog analogy doesn't account for the countless victims who are aware they are being coercively controlled but can't get out.
+But the frog analogy doesn't account for the countless victims who are, in fact, aware they're being coercively controlled.
+Their problem is, they can't get out.

 Kate Amber, Founder of End Coercive Control USA, has developed the Psycho Social Quicksand Model that depicts what it is like for a person who is aware they are being coercively controlled but can't get out.

-Compliance is sometimes the only thing that keeps them alive.
+Compliance can be the only thing keeping a victim alive.

-This illustrates the need for systems charged with protecting individuals must be trauma & coercive control informed.
-Law enforcement, the Courts, Lawyers, Parent Coordinators, Mediators/Arbitrators, Child Protective Services, Psychologists, Social Workers & anyone else working with victims and families need to be Trauma & Coercive Control Informed in order to comprehensively protect and support victims.
+Law enforcement, Courts, Lawyers, Parent Coordinators, Mediators/Arbitrators, Child Protective Services, Psychologists, Social Workers & anyone else working with victims and families need to be Trauma & Coercive Control Informed in order to comprehensively protect and support victims.

 Coercive Control is ABUSE, plain & simple